 There are many reasons why animals wag their tails, and studying each meaning of the wag of their tail will cause headaches.
 All we need to know is that when animals wag their tails they express something, and we need to listen using our human instincts.

 Animals that have tails need their tails like how we humans need our arms.
-Everybody part of living creatures has a determination, and we need complete and healthy bodies to perform well.
+Everybody is part of living creatures who has a determination, and we need complete and healthy bodies to perform well.